bennettrwu/NER-Extension/README.md

 # Named Entity Recogntition Extension

-An implementation of the NER model described in <i>Template-Based Named Entity Recognition Using BART</i> (Cui, Leyang et al., 2021) as well as a NER Chrome browser extension and server.
+An implementation of the NER model described in <i>Template-Based Named Entity Recognition Using BART</i> (Cui, Leyang et al., 2021) as well as a NER Chrome browser extension and server to highlight named entities on webpages.

 ## Getting Started